mysqljs/mysql/Readme.md

 A pure node.js JavaScript Client implementing the [MySQL protocol](http://forge.mysql.com/wiki/MySQL_Internals_ClientServer_Protocol).

-## Current status
+## Share the love

-This module was developed for [Transloadit](http://transloadit.com/), a service focused on uploading and encoding images and videos.
-So far we have performed close to one billion queries with it and are quite happy.
+If you like this module, please check out [transloadit.com](http://transloadit.com/), an infrastructure service for uploading and encoding images and videos.
+We built this module for our own needs and have performed close to one billion queries with it so far.

 ## Installation